Our editors carefully select every product we recommend. We may earn a commission from these links. Learn more

 • Needs a water bottle pocket on the side

-Best Backpack: As previously noted, YETI — the brand responsible for making some of our favorite rugged adventure coolers — has their own lineup of dry bags.
-Unsurprisingly, they’re absolutely stellar, including the Panga Backpack.
-This completely airtight bag is also insanely durable, thanks to its Thickskin shell and ultra-tough waterproof zipper.
+Best Overall Backpack: As previously noted, YETI — the brand responsible for making some of our favorite rugged adventure coolers — has its own lineup of dry bags.
+Unsurprisingly, they’re absolutely stellar, including the Panga Backpack, a completely airtight bag that is also insanely durable, thanks to its Thickskin shell and ultra-tough waterproof zipper.
 And while its spacious main compartment is excellent, it also features an internal mesh pocket for more organization, as well as external webbing for modular attachments.

 Capacity: 28L